openstack/charm-deployment-guide/deploy-guide/source/index.rst

 The OpenStack Charms Deployment Guide demonstrates how to build an OpenStack cloud by making use of the tools provided by the OpenStack Charms project.
-Its aim is to impart a solid understanding of how the cloud is constructed by deploying and configuring each charm manually.
+Its aim is to impart a solid understanding of how the cloud is constructed by deploying and configuring Juju charms manually.

 .. note::